 - Fee assured

-Mr Andrew Mahon is a Specialist Hand and Wrist Surgeon with almost 10 years experience as a Consultant in this field.
+Mr Andrew Mahon is a Specialist Hand and Wrist Surgeon with over 12 years experience as a Consultant in this field.
 Prior to this he undertook a national Advanced Training Post in Hand Surgery after completing his Specialist Training.

 He is experienced in all aspects of Hand and Wrist Surgery including injuries and the consequences of injury, nerve compression, nerve injury, Dupuytren's contracture, hand and wrist arthritis and chronic regional pain syndrome.
 He was the first surgeon in Worcestershire to treat Dupuytren's contracture with Collagenase injections.